In this article you will learn:

 This is also a wide area of supplementation, and depending on your issue you may require a very specific plan.
 Not all probiotics work, and you may not need certain strains versus others.
 The gold standard is to take a highly sensitive test, like the Gut Zoomer from Vibrant Wellness (I can help you with this) and see what's inside.
 Not fun, but do it in the name of science and learning :)

 The product I use (one of them) was originally based off of Dr. Shahani's work (a pioneer in probiotics) and is a resistant strain of bacteria that can make it into the colon.
-It is an affordable and high quality place to start.
+It is an affordable and good place to start.

 Take 3 Optimal Flora per day, 1 with each meal.